Joy James: Career

-In 2005 she joined the faculty at Williams College.
+In 2005, she joined the faculty at Williams College.

 Joy James has worked with Black feminist academics to form the Black Internationalists Unions as a form of abolitionism that fights anti-black regimes.

-In 2013, "Seeking the Beloved Community: A Feminist Race Reader" was released.
-The book was written over twenty years with essays that describe the tensions confronted by writers, scholars, activists, politicians, and political prisoners fighting racism and sexism.
+In 2013, Seeking the Beloved Community: A Feminist Race Reader was released.
+The book was written over twenty years, with essays that describe the tensions confronted by writers, scholars, activists, politicians, and political prisoners fighting racism and sexism.

-"In Pursuit of Revolutionary Love: Precarity, Power, Communities," published by Divided Publishing focuses on Love in various types of communities.
-The book includes a forward by Da'Shaun L. Harrison and an afterword by Mumia Abu-Jamal.
+In Pursuit of Revolutionary Love: Precarity, Power, Communities published by Divided Publishing focuses on Love in various types of communities.
+The book includes a foreword by Da'Shaun L. Harrison and an afterword by Mumia Abu-Jamal.

-In 2023, "New Bones Abolition: Captive Maternal Agency and the Afterlife of Erica Garner" was published by Common Notions.
+In 2023, New Bones Abolition: Captive Maternal Agency and the Afterlife of Erica Garner was published by Common Notions.
 The book details a year spent addressing the legacy of Erica Garner, the daughter of Eric Garner.
 Essays include frameworks for inspired abolitionist organizing and risk-taking.
 The book looks at "those of us broken enough to grow new bones" about the new traditions we inherit and renew in the struggle for freedom.
-James introduces the concept of a figure called the "captive maternal," from Mamie Till-Mobley, the mother of Emmit Till, to the incarcerated at Attica prison in 1971, to Erica Garner, the daughter of Eric Garner, the captive maternal is rarely celebrated in African-American history and United States history.
+James introduces the concept of a figure called the "captive maternal", from Mamie Till-Mobley, the mother of Emmett Till, to the incarcerated at Attica prison in 1971, to Erica Garner, the daughter of Eric Garner, the captive maternal is rarely celebrated in African-American history and United States history.